davidpallmann/hashnode-backups/cl4vt0lmq0hlf9vnvc0ztc19o.md

 This tutorial did not cover built-in integrations to SaaS products, or many features.
 To go further with EventBridge, get familiar with these features and evaluate whether they make sense for your use case: archive and replay events, schema registry, built-in integrations to other AWS services, scheduled events, and global endpoints.

+There are other [AWS messaging services](https://aws.amazon.com/messaging/), including Amazon Simple Notification Service, Amazon Simple Queue Service, and Amazon Kinesis Streams.
+You'll want to choose the messaging service that best fits your use case and requirements.

 # Further Reading

 AWS Documentation